The Top 10 Bands Not in the Rock And Roll Hall Of Fame but Should be [VIDEOS]

 ‘Tis the season for me to go on my yearly rant about the travesty that is otherwise known as Rock and Roll Hall of Fame.
 There are a laundry list of great bands we grew up listening to that somehow have yet to receive their invite into the Hall.

-There has been way too many years of acts such as Madonna, ABBA and a whole host of other ‘pop’ acts being inducted into the RRHOF before legitimate rock acts.
-2014 offered a glimmer of hope as one of my favorite bands of all time, Kiss finally made it in.
-This year, another legend whose time finally came, was the legendary Joan Jett, as well as the late great, Stevie Ray Vaughn.
-Joan Jett and the Blackhearts finally got the call but yet the Runaways, aren’t in there?
+There has been way too many years we have suffered, learning that acts such as Madonna, ABBA and a whole host of other ‘pop’ acts being inducted into the RRHOF before legitimate rock acts.
+This year’s class has offered more hope as some great rock acts such as Deep Purple and Cheap Trick are finally being inducted.
+While I’m happy that a band like Deep Purple finally got in, it’s mind-boggling to think that it took this long.
 Yet acts like Donna Summer or Public Enemy are already entrenched as RRHOF members?
 How do they justify this?

 Until the RRHOF changes their nomination and voting policies, it is nothing more than an absolutely joke.
 The following is a list of 10 bands that aren’t currently in the Hall of Fame but have earned their right over the course of their careers to be among the elite in the rock and roll world.

 One glaring omission from this list is the late great Ronnie James Dio.
 Being part of legendary bands such a Black Sabbath, Rainbow and a successful career as a solo artist, Dio should without a doubt be inducted into the RRHOF.
 My issues is that Ronnie should’ve been inducted while he was still alive in order to enjoy the accolades.
 Placing him in the hall now just seems extremely insincere.